 Having found Jonathan Metzl’s previous books – Prozac on the Couch and The Protest Psychosis – incredibly useful in my academic and activist work around madness and White supremacy, it was with no small delight that I heard of Dying of Whiteness.
 A book that documented the negative effects of whiteness on White folks’ health sounded full of risk yet possibility.
 Risk, because of the potential for such an analysis to present White people as victims of White supremacy, drawing attention away from our role in racist violence.
 And possibility, because of the potential for such an analysis to be highly convincing to White people, mobilising more of us in efforts to dismantle White supremacy – the social structure of racism.

 After reading Dying of Whiteness I am quite convinced that this possibility is what was driving Metzl’s project, a possibility that itself came to fill me with an increasing unease.
 Part of my delight in hearing of the book was not so much in anticipation of its argument – as Metzl himself points out, starting with W.E.B.
 DuBois, scholars of colour have been warning White folks about the negative effects of White supremacy for over a hundred years.
 More, my anticipation was regarding the characteristic way in which Metzl would likely build this argument – an unnamed kind of ethnography-cum-bricolage that I find rhetorically powerful.
-Sure enough, data in Dying of Whiteness is pulled together from a wide range of sources – historical archives and statistical databases, focus groups and interviews, personal observations of support groups, media stories, billboards, taxi conversations, dog outfits, fridge magnets – constructing a tough tale of lower- and middle-income whiteness.
+Sure enough, data in Dying of Whiteness are pulled together from a wide range of sources – historical archives and statistical databases, focus groups and interviews, personal observations of support groups, media stories, billboards, taxi conversations, dog outfits, fridge magnets – constructing a tough tale of lower- and middle-income whiteness.
 The result is compelling.
 Broken into three parts, the book takes us through Missouri, Tennessee and Kansas to show how “racial driven policies” on gun control, accessible healthcare and public education – or lack thereof – respectively operate as “mortal risk factors for all people who live in these states” (p.
 16).
 Packed full of evidence and careful explanation, it’s the kind of book I find myself wishing I could memorise to whip out when trying to convince conservative White people to dismantle White supremacy.

 So why the unease?
 Well, packed full of evidence and careful explanation, it’s the kind of book I find myself wishing I could memorise to whip out when trying to convince conservative White people to dismantle White supremacy.
 As I said to my partner while reading it, it is the kind of book that I want for talking with my dad.
 Metzl knows how to speak (to) whiteness.
 And his unabashed recourse to individualism and empiricism, despite the criticality of his earlier work, strongly suggests he strategically chose to do so.
 But I am torn as to whether or not this is a wise decision.
 Notwithstanding an unrelenting use of mixed similes and metaphors, and a handful of sassy quips and poignant observations, Dying of Whiteness ultimately exudes White male rationality.
 Is this why I have always found Metzl’s work so useful, because in a White supremacy he offers the ‘voice of reason’?